sudarshansudarshan/cs503/Handbook.md

 Note that a superior rank will include the perks of all the lower ranks too.
 For instance, if you are rank 1, then you will get the perks of all the 6 ranks.
 If you are rank 2, then you get the perks of rank 2-6 and so on.

+# Code of Conduct
+We expect that students do not indulge in any kind of malpractice/plagiarism or any other type of activity as discussed in the institute handbook.
+It is mandatory that you go through the handbook and agree to the expectations presented there.

+- We expect you to maintain decorum in the class at all times.
+- The classes and labs will start on time, and we will provide the first 120 seconds for you to enter, after which there will be no entry to the class.
+If you knock on the door, it will result in a penalty of 1 mark and/or a deduction of points.
+- Usage of cell phones in the classroom is prohibited unless the instructor/TA has explicitly stated that you can use them for a classroom activity.
+- Carrying your cell phone during labs is strictly prohibited.
+- Read the Handbook and FAQ carefully before you contact the TAs/Instructor for any of your concerns.

 # Class Committee